gca-research-group/smart-contract-execution-monitoring-system/.docker/hyperledger-fabric/README.md

 Manufacturer – Produces the product and adds it to the blockchain.
 Distributor – Ships the product and updates its status.
 Retailer – Receives the product and finalises the transaction.

-## Step 1
-Firstly, it is necessary to generate the crypto material that will be used to authenticate the network transactions.
-In a production environment, this is done by independent Certificate Authorities; however, in development environments, we use the cryptogen tool.